E-Emad/devops-bootcamp/Module_11-EKS/README.md

 2. Create deployment and service yaml for the Java app in Module_8-CICD_with_Jenkins

-3. Create authentication of the k8s cluster with the private docker repo
+3. Create authentication of the k8s cluster with the private docker repo (Secret in k8s cluster)

 `kubectl create secret docker-registry my-registry-key --docker-server=docker.io --docker-username=negru1andrei --docker-password=password`